lazy-media/public/Authentik/Nextcloud/Readme.md

 - [Authentik Documentation](https://docs.goauthentik.io/integrations/services/nextcloud/)

+## Purpose

+This helps walk you through on how to setup Authentik as an OpenID provider and make Nextcloud use Authentik as a Login Method.
+This will also use a Property Mapping to allow control the amount of storage a user has assigned using Authentik User Attribute Settings.
+This also allows Nextcloud to know the Authentik Admin user and assign the proper Nextcloud Admin group to allow Administrative access to your Authentik Admin.

 ## Assumptions

 - This guide assumes you have Nextcloud setup and running.
 Depening on your Nextcloud Setup and instance, your URL might be different.